-Sandeep Mehta Anand Sanjay Bharat Bhushan (Appointed on 3 March 2023)
+Sandeep Mehta Anand Sanjay Bharat Bhushan

 3. ARRANGEMENTS TO ENABLE DIRECTORS TO ACQUIRE SHARES AND DEBENTURES

 Neither at the end of nor at any time during the financial year was the Company a party to any arrangement whose objects are, or one of whose objects is, to enable the directors of the Company to acquire benefits by means of the acquisition of shares in, or debentures of, the Company or any other body corporate.